-Over the past two months in Texas we’ve witnessed our dream summer: a July where there was plenty of rain across the state, where North Texas didn’t see an official 100 degree day until July 31st, and where both Real Time electricity index prices were tame, and forward summer prices fell.
+Over the past two months in Texas, we have witnessed our dream summer: a July where there was plenty of rain across the state, where North Texas didn’t see an official 100-degree day until July 31st, and where both Real-Time electricity index prices were tame, and forward summer prices fell.
 Then August came.
-The streak of sub-100 degree days ended, a high-pressure weather system settled in and we were all reminded of what summer in Texas is really all about.
+The streak of sub-100 degree days ended, a high-pressure weather system settled in and we were all reminded of what summer in Texas is all about.

-On Tuesday, the weather forecast was similar to Monday, with the one big difference: lower wind forecasts.
+On Tuesday, the weather forecast was similar to Monday, with one big difference: lower wind forecasts.
 Lower wind speeds translated to about 2,000 MWs less output from wind farms across those critical afternoon hours.
-The amount of wind generation compared to all other generating assets on Tuesday is show in Figure 1.
-This reduction in total wind generation, combined with total systemwide load similar to Monday afternoon was enough to send Real Time Index prices up to and slightly over the systemwide cap of $9,000 per MWh for six, 15-minute intervals between 3:15 and 4:45 PM (See Figure 2).
+The amount of wind generation compared to all other generating assets on Tuesday is shown in Figure 1.
+This reduction in total wind generation, combined with a total systemwide load similar to Monday afternoon was enough to send Real-Time Index prices up to and slightly over the systemwide cap of $9,000 per MWh for six, 15-minute intervals between 3:15 and 4:45 PM (See Figure 2).
 This is the first time in ERCOT’s history that the $9,000 price cap has been hit for an entire 15-minute interval, much less for multiple intervals in a row.
-Tuesday’s average Real Time index price in North Texas averaged $1,024 per MWh, or $1.02 per kWh.
+Tuesday’s average Real Time index price in North Texas averaged $1,024 per MWh or $1.02 per kWh.

 Figure 1: Generation by Type for Tuesday 8/13/2019, by 5